Announcing a New FNI Partnership

 Kristie Lane Anderson, LEED AP

 Kristie’s experiences as a wilderness camp counselor and leadership facilitator inspire her to create engaging learning environments that help young people realize their full potential.
-She loves to think outside the “box”–not just of the classroom, but of the school building itself.
+Her work emphasizes the importance of learning both in and outside the school building.

 Contact Kristie Anderson